Why Spiritual Teachers are Important

 Classically, spiritual teachings were offered not so much through books or lectures, but through transmission; or, direct contact with a teacher.

 Indeed, in the two years I spent as a Buddhist monk in Myanmar, some of the most powerful lessons didn’t come through formal meditation, but through spending personal time with my teacher.
-I soaked in his way of being (see above) through osmosis, and was able to more deeply internalize those qualities just by being around him.
+I soaked in his way of being (see above) as if through osmosis, and was able to more deeply internalize those qualities just by being around him.
 Likewise, the ability to regularly dialogue with him helped us understand each other more intimately, and for his words/advice to sink in on a much deeper level.

 I also recall my early years of spiritual practice, when I learned so much from my local yoga teachers.
 They weren’t anything close to enlightened masters, but they were very sincere and dedicated, and I could actually engage with them.
 Some of the conversations we had after classes were more meaningful and powerful than anything I’ve ever read in a book.